 Next came the difficult bit.
 Introducing the dogs to the baby.
 We did this slowly and gradually.
 My wife sat in a different room with the baby and we let them sniff the house, eventually she came out and they would be able to see her holding the baby.
 As expected Ralph was absolutely obsessed.
 Not in an “I want to kill her” kind of way, but very much in an “I HAVE TO SEE HER ALL THE TIME!!!” kind of way.
 Elsie, on the other, was quite surprising in that she really didn’t seem to care.
 It’s as if she knew she was going to be here and had already dealt with it.
 All she wanted was her place on a lap when she wanted it and for the sun to constantly be out, which luckily for us, it almost always was.

 The following week was extremely hard work.
 It called for separate rooms during breastfeeding, due to the fact my wife could barely sit down without being ambushed.
 And it called for patience.
 If you want to know the best things for introducing dogs to babies it’s time and patience.
 Here’s Ralph, the obsessive member of the two dachshunds.

 Time – Just understand that this probably isn’t going to be an overnight thing.
 For us, it easily took a week before things felt a little calmer.
 It wasn’t long after that where they would fall asleep next to her.
 And it took a long time before they really had a bond and could ‘play’ together.

-Patience – Having the patience to gradually introduce them and stick to your rules is hard work, but it’s something that you need to do.
-It can easily get frustrating when things aren’t going well, but just remember, it’ll happen eventually.
+Patience – Having the patience to gradually introduce a dog to the baby is hard work.
+But it’s something that you need to do.
+It can easily get frustrating when things aren’t going well, but just remember, it will eventually happen.
+Well, I’m not dishing out guarantees, but it should happen if you keep going.